Skateboarding in China: Growth and Development (2000s)

 The early 2000s marked a significant turning point for skateboarding in China.
 As urbanization increased and Western skaters started touring China, skateboarding began to gain popularity.
 Historical skateboarding events such as the Danny Way Great Wall Jump in 2005 drew national and international attention to skateboarding in China.
 International actor, singer Edison Chen was also on site.
 The Great Wall project was put together with contributions of trusted skate media site Kickerclub.com founder Andrew Guan.

-As more and more international teams started touring China, the need for international relations and communications was more crucial then ever before.
-Danny Zhang's role as an international affairs liaison was increasingly significant.
+As more and more international teams started touring China, the need for international relations and communications was more crucial than ever before.
+Danny Yuan Yuan Zhang's role as an international affairs liaison was increasingly significant.

 Skate parks started to emerge in major cities like Beijing and Shanghai, providing dedicated spaces for skaters to practice and compete.
 In 2004 SMP Shanghai wrapped up construction and the world's largest skatepark was ready to go.
-This skatepark drew its fair share of international visitors including the Flip Skateboards team along with Thrasher (magazine) in 2007 led by Danny Zhang and Johnny_Tang.
+This skatepark drew its fair share of international visitors including the Flip Skateboards team along with Thrasher (magazine) in the August 2007 issue and The "PJ Ladd Asia Granite Tour" refers to the DC Project Granite Asia Tour, The "PJ Ladd Asia Granite Tour" refers to the DC Project Granite Asia Tour, a 2009 skateboarding trip where legendary pro skater PJ Ladd and the DC Shoes team visited Asia (including Taiwan, Japan, China) the visiting team was led by Danny Yuan Yuan Zhang and Johnny_Tang.